beaucharman/grunt-project-kickstarter/README.md

 - **[Contrib Watch](https://github.com/gruntjs/grunt-contrib-watch)** `npm install grunt-contrib-watch --save-dev`

-Use this if there is issues with Regarde.
+Use Watch if there are issues with Regarde.

 ```javascript
 /* Watch Task